President, Virginia Cable Telecommunications Association

 Sorensen Alumna: PLP 2006

-Margi Vandherhye is the Executive Director of the Virginia Commission for the Arts, the state agency that supports the arts through funding from the Virginia General Assembly and the National Endowment for the Arts.
-Margi served in the Virginia House of Delegates from 2008 to 2010 representing the 34th district (McLean, Great Falls, and parts of Herndon and Vienna).
+Margi Vanderhye served in the Virginia House of Delegates from 2008 to 2010 representing the 34th district (McLean, Great Falls, and parts of Herndon and Vienna).
 She served for six years as a Presidential appointee to the National Capital Planning Commission during the Clinton administration.
 Margi chaired the Commission’s Joint Memorials and Museums Task Force which developed a nationally award winning master plan for monuments, memorials, and museums.
+Most recently, Margi served as Executive Director of the Virginia Commission for the Arts, the state agency that supports the arts through funding from the Virginia General Assembly and the National Endowment for the Arts.

 Partner, Woods Rogers PLC

 Beth has a broad complex commercial and civil litigation practice, representing clients across the Commonwealth.
 Beth uses her experience in technology to counsel clients in the midst of litigation, cybersecurity breaches, and investigation.
 Beth advises clients on assessment of risks, pre-litigation resolution of disputes, and the protection of IP rights.
 Her clients range from universities to hospitals to start-ups.
 Beth serves as adjunct professor at Washington & Lee Law School, teaching courses in electronic discovery.
 She graduated from Hollins University with honors in English and creative writing.
 Beth earned her J.D. from the William & Mary School of Law.